slint-ui/slint/docs/reference/src/language/concepts/container.md

 <!-- Copyright © SixtyFPS GmbH <info@slint.dev> ; SPDX-License-Identifier: MIT -->

 # Container Components

 When creating components, it's sometimes useful to influence where child elements are placed when used.
-For example, imagine a component that draws a label above whatever element the user places inside:
+For example, a component that draws a label above an element inside:

 ```slint,ignore
 export component MyApp inherits Window {